jameshenegan/perplexity-clone/README.md

 ### What do generative engines do?

 At a high level, a generative engine is composed of a **traditional search engine** that searches the web and a **large language model** (LLM).

-A user interacts with the generative engine by submitting a query.
-The traditional search engine retrieves links to sites that contain information to answer the query, and the LLM summarizes the information from those sites.
-This summary is returned to the user.
+- A user interacts with the generative engine by submitting a query.
+- The traditional search engine retrieves links to sites that contain information to answer the query.
+- The LLM summarizes the information from those sites.
+- This summary is returned to the user.

 One of the main selling points behind generative engines is as follows: by summarizing information retrieved from sites relevant to the user's query, the LLM will be less likely to [hallucinate](https://www.ibm.com/topics/ai-hallucinations) when composing a response.